pachterlab/kallisto/starting.md

 __kallisto__ quantifies read files directly without the need for read alignment, but it does perform a procedure called pseudoalignment.
 Pseudoalignment requires processing a transcriptome file to create a "transcriptome index".
 To build an index type:

-`kallisto index -i transcripts.idx transcripts.fasta`
+`kallisto index -i transcripts.idx transcripts.fasta.gz`

 #### Quantification